RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 ### New features

+#### Main Window

+* Add new error reporting UI and functionality, automating the process and making it quicker, easier and less error prone for users to submit helpful reports.

 #### IPython console

 * Add an option to use a tight layout with inline plots.
-  Activate it under `Preferences > IPython console > Graphics`.
+  Activate it under ``Preferences > IPython console > Graphics``.
 * Add an option to turn on/off Jedi completions.
-  Activate it under `Preferences > IPython console > Advanced`.
+  Activate it under ``Preferences > IPython console > Advanced``.

 #### Variable Explorer

-* Change button names in its Dataframe, Numpy array, etc viewers to better express what operation each one performs.
+* Change the button names in the various editors for improved UX, to better express the actual function of each.

 #### Under the hood